mathnathan/OpenTiles/README.md

 ------------------------------------------------

-** This project is still under very heavy development **
+** This project is still in development **

-This is a solution to the 2013 International Space Apps Challenge "Earth Tiles".
+This is a solution to the [2013](https://2013.spaceappschallenge.org/) International Space Apps Challenge ["Earth Tiles"](https://2013.spaceappschallenge.org/challenge/earthtiles/).
-The challenge is to create a service, for developers, which provides access to sattelite derived tiles at various scales.
+The challenge is to create a service, for developers, which provides access to satellite derived tiles at various scales.
 These tiles would be used for various projects similar to OpenLayers applications, some of which might resemble Google Maps or MapQuest.